awsdocs/aws-cloudformation-user-guide/doc_source/refactor-stacks.md

    1. On the **Specify stack details** page, modify any parameters, and then choose **Next**\.
 This automatically creates a change set\.
 **Important**
-The import operation fails if you modify existing parameters that trigger a create, update, or delete operation\.
+The import operation fails if you modify existing parameters that initiate a create, update, or delete operation\.

    1. On the **Review *stack\-name*** page, confirm that the correct resource is being imported, and then choose **Import resources**\.
 This automatically executes the change set created in the last step\.
 Any [stack\-level tags](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html) are applied to imported resources at this time\.